Yrds/authdeez/README.md

 # Authdeez

-Authdeez it's an (experimental) authenticator (like Google Authenticator) for desktops systems.
+Authdeez it's an (experimental) authenticator (like Google Authenticator) for desktops systems that uses HOTP/TOTP Algorithm to generate temporary passcodes to 2factor authentication.

 ## Dependencies